-Tuition is not charged for students in kindergarten through eighth grade, but there is a charge for the afternoon kindergarten enrichment program.
-All families are also charged for preschool sessions.
+Tuition is not charged for students in kindergarten through eighth grade, but there is a charge for the afternoon kindergarten enrichment program and also for preschool sessions.

 Each year the School Board recommends the tuition rate that is ratified by the Church Council and congregation during the budgeting process.